Zlimshit007/Aid-Worker-KIKA-Killed-Injured-Kidnapped-or-Arrested-Data/README.md

 ***
 # DATA ANALYSIS USING MySQL SERVER
-For my analysis phase, i connectted dataset to mysql using python and import the csv file into mysql and create a table?
+For my analysis phase, I connected the dataset to MySQL using Python and import the CSV file into the MySQL server.
 ## Here are the steps i used in importing my dataset to mysql server.

 - I connected to MySQL using the mysql.connector module: